-The 3rd edition of Tedeschi Trucks Band‘s summer bonanza know as the Wheels of Soul rolled through Rochester, a city that has been lucky enough to have hosted the tour all three years.
+The third edition of Tedeschi Trucks Band‘s summer bonanza known as the Wheels of Soul rolled through Rochester, a city that has been lucky enough to have hosted the tour all three years.
 This year, as last, Highland Bowl, the criminally underused natural amphitheater right in the city, served as the venue.

 Classic blues rock trio, and Jefferson Airplane offshoot, Hot Tuna brought their “electric” version to kick things off.
 Running through a set of oldies but goodies, the band found plenty of room for rocking out.
 The crowd, near capacity at showtime, was raring to go from the start and these boys certainly satisfied.
 Guitarist Jorma Kaukonen played right to the local crowd’s hearts, “People say to me, Rochester?
 Isn’t it bleak up there?
 Not today it ain’t!”
 It was sunny and 72, quite literally, so he wasn’t lying.
 Kaukonen ground out some gritty guitar action on most every tune, but in the closing “Funky #7,” bassist Jack Casady took the reins blasting fuzzy bass bombs in a massive set sendoff.
 Legends in their own right, if they’re opening on a three-band bill it must be quite a bill.
 And, of course, it was!